Why Company Formation & Administration In Switzerland?

 - Monetary Unit: Swiss Franc (CHF) (1 CHF = 100 Rappen)

-- Main Exports: machinery and electronics, chemicals, precision instruments, watches
+- Main Exports: Machinery and electronics, chemicals, precision instruments, watches

 Low Taxation In Switzerland

 The current tax system in Switzerland features Federal, Cantonal and Communal tax regimes.
 In fact, the Canton of Zug is regarded as having one of the most favourable tax regimes in Switzerland.
-Therefore, Zug is increasingly regarded as the Canton of choice by multinationals when choosing to undergo Swiss company formation and administration.
+Zug is increasingly regarded as the Canton of choice by multinationals when choosing to undergo Swiss company formation and administration.

 Corporation Taxes: 11.9% (Zug)